enriqueav/BBox-Label-Tool/README.md

 **Changes in this fork:**
 - Besides the .txt file.
 Save the annotations as an .xml file with the format of PASCAL VOC.
 As expected by [Darkflow](https://github.com/thtrieu/darkflow), the Tensorflow translation of [Darknet's YOLO: Real-Time Object Detection](https://pjreddie.com/darknet/yolo/).
-- Button to show/hide the annotation number.
+- Button to show/hide bounding box number.
+This helps in the case the data set nees to be modified, removing or redoing several boxes.
 - Support multiple file extensions: ".jpg", ".jpeg", ".JPG", ".JPEG"
 - Do not crash if there is no Examples/<number> for the loaded dir.
 Is good to have them, but is not mandatory.